What is Sorbothane?

 Durometer is a measure of hardness used for polymers.
 A higher durometer is a frequent indicator of a stronger material and, potentially, other properties.
 Sorbothane® is softer than rubber and most other polymers.
 It’s normally measured on the Shore “00” scale.

-Sorbothane® parts are normally cast between 30 and 70 durometer on the Shore "00" scale.
-For special applications (at increased cost), Sorbothane® can be cast as low as 20 durometer (limited strength) and as high as 80 durometer (limited visco-elastic properties).
+Sorbothane parts are normally cast between 30 and 70 durometers on the Shore “00” scale.
+For special applications (at increased cost), Sorbothane® can be cast as low as 20 durometer (limited strength) and as high as 80 durometers (limited viscoelastic properties).